abidrahmank/OpenCV2-Python-Tutorials/source/py_tutorials/py_imgproc/py_canny/py_canny.rst

 Theory
 =========

 Canny Edge Detection is a popular edge detection algorithm.
 It was developed by John F. Canny in 1986.
-It is a multi-stage algorithm and we will go through each stages.
+It is a multi-stage algorithm and we will go through each stage.

 1. **Noise Reduction**